 We also made several topological approximations.
-For each city, we worked with a weighted VR filtration, which approximates a weighted \v{C}ech filtration, which in turn approximates the nested set $\{\bigcup B(x_i, r_{x_i}(t))\}_{t \in \mathbb{R}}$ of spaces, where $\{x_i\}$ is a set of polling site locations and $r_{x_i}(t)$ is the radius function that we defined in \cref{sec:methods}.
+We worked with a weighted VR filtration, which approximates a weighted \v{C}ech filtration, which in turn approximates the nested set $\{\bigcup B(x_i, r_{x_i}(t))\}_{t \in \mathbb{R}}$ of spaces, where $\{x_i\}$ is a set of polling-site locations and $r_{x_i}(t)$ is the radius function that we defined in \cref{sec:methods}.
 The nested set of spaces is directly relevant to our application, as the holes in $\bigcup B(x_i, r_{x_i}(t))$ are the true holes in polling-site coverage.
-We made our approximations, which are standard in TDA and are well-justified (see our discussion in \cref{sec:background}) \cite{otter2017}, to reduce computational cost.
-However, the convexity condition of the Nerve Theorem, which is what justifies the approximation of $\bigcup B(x_i, r_{x_i}(t))$ by a weighted \v{C}ech complex, is not guaranteed to be satisfied for all times $t$.
+We made our approximations, which are standard in TDA and are well-justified (see our discussion in \cref{sec:background}) \cite{roadmap}, to reduce computational cost.
+However, the convexity condition of the Nerve Theorem, which justifies the approximation of $\bigcup B(x_i, r_{x_i}(t))$ by a weighted \v{C}ech complex, is not guaranteed to be satisfied for all times $t$.
 The Nerve Theorem implies that the weighted \v{C}ech complex is homotopy-equivalent to $\bigcup B(x_i, r_{x_i}(t))$ whenever the balls $B(x_i, r_{x_i}(t))$ are convex.
-This condition always holds in Euclidean space, but it is not guaranteed to hold in the {space} that we defined in \cref{sec:methods}.
-Homotopy-equivalence is important because homotopy-equivalent spaces have the same homology and thus have the same ``holes''.
+This condition always holds in Euclidean space, but it is not guaranteed to hold in the space that we defined in \cref{sec:methods}.\footnote{\major{Although our space is not Euclidean, it is still reasonable to assume that it is approximately \emph{locally} Euclidean.
+That is, for each polling site $x$, there is a constant $a > 0$ such that if $y$ is sufficiently close to $x$, then $d(x, y) \approx a \cdot d_E(x, y)$, where $d(x, y)$ is defined by \cref{eq:distance} and $d_E(x, y)$ is the Euclidean distance.
+This approximation holds because car-ownership rates and traffic conditions do not vary much within a sufficiently small neighborhood.} \major{We verified empirically that our distance function is approximately locally Euclidean by showing that, for each polling site $x$, there is a strong linear correlation between the pairwise distances $d(x, y)$ and the pairwise Euclidean distances $d_E(x, y)$ when $y$ is sufficiently close to $x$.
+Because our distance function is approximately locally Euclidean, sufficiently small balls (with respect to our distance function) behave like Euclidean balls, so the Nerve Theorem is applicable for sufficiently small filtration values.}} Homotopy-equivalence is important because homotopy-equivalent spaces have the same homology and thus have the same set of holes.